psychlopsdev/PsychlopsJS/readme.md

 #### Supported browsers
 For the client, Chrome and Safari are recommended.
 Edge and Firefox are also supported.
 The latest version is strongly recommended for all the browsers.
-- Chrome: greater than 60
+- Chrome: version 60 or later
-- Safari: greater than 10
+- Safari: version 10 or later
-- Edge: greater than 11
+- Edge: version 11 or later
-- Firefox: greater than 52
+- Firefox: version 52 or later

 #### Server: online and offline use
 Since Psychlops JS operates as a Web application, it basically assumes that it is installed on an HTTP server and accessed via the Internet.
 At the same time, offline execution is also supported to execute programs in an offline environment with tablet devices.